immanas/AutoShield/README.md

 - 🔁 EventBridge + Lambda Driven
 - 📦 Open Source – Fully Extendable
 - 🧭 Cloud-Native, DevOps-Ready
 - 🛠️ Built for Scale and Observability

+### 🛠️ How to Contribute

+- 🍴 Fork the repo
+- 📦 Create a new feature branch: `git checkout -b feature-name`
+- ✅ Make your changes and test them
+- 📬 Submit a pull request describing your enhancement

+### 🤝 Let’s Make Cloud Safer Together!
+Made with ❤️ by **Manas Gantait**